 If such an order is made then it is necessary to consider the valuation of the shareholding and this is itself fertile ground for disputes.

 In many cases, and particularly in “quasi-partnership companies”, shares will be valued without a discount (in other words, pro rata to the value of the entire shareholding).
 However, there is a line of decided cases that indicate that this should not be seen as a general rule as it can give a windfall to a minority shareholder as it does not reflect the true commercial value of the shares.
 Adjustments may also be made to, for example, add back in the value of excessive remuneration or to take into account other wrongful acts that have reduced the value of the company.

 A point to note is that the fact that a party may not be able to afford to buy out the shares at this value will not prevent the court making such an order.

 Other factors that may affect the amount paid for the shares include the date on which the valuation is made.
 This can have a significant impact on the overall valuation and the court has a wide discretion to determine the appropriate date having regard to all the circumstances.
 The most usual date for the valuation is the date on which the shares are ordered to be purchased.

 As noted at the beginning of this analysis, the law relating to boardroom and shareholders disputes is a complex and technical area.
-The purpose of this article is to assist in providing an overall understanding of the legal context within which such disputes operate.
+The purpose of this article is to assist in providing an overall outstanding of the legal context within such disputes operate.
 For more articles and discussions about shareholders rights please see Ed Weeks’ articles on this subject in the Commercial Disputes blog at Cripps.

-This article is not intended as specific legal advice.
-Boardroom disputes and shareholders disputes revolve around their own facts and battles can be won or lost based on tactical decisions made at the outset.
+Boardroom disputes and shareholders disputes revolve around their own facts and battles can be won or lost based on tactical decisions made at the outcome.
 Accordingly, in the event of such a dispute it is recommended that formal legal advice from a lawyer with expertise in this field is sought at the earliest opportunity.